 I did a little bit of research into some of the comment sections of good book sights and I found this beautiful summary on goodreads.com from a reader named Julie Christine: “Joan Didion once said that writing is a hostile act.
 An imposition of the writer’s sensibility on the reader’s most private space.
 Play It As It Lays, published in 1970, slaps down at your soul’s kitchen table and announces itself, not loudly, but in a voice that crawls under your skin, not really caring whether or not you want to see anyone, and lights a cigarette.”

-just like kaia gerber and emily ratajkowski, You can pick up a paperback copy of Play It As It Lays for AUD $21.78 or the digital version for AUD $7.99 at Amazon here.
+just like kaia gerber and emily ratajkowski, You can pick up a paperback copy of Play It As It Lays or the digital version at Amazon.

-Once you’ve read it, re-watch the below with a glass of wine – or maybe even a cigarette at the kitchen bench.
+Once you’ve read it, re-watch the below with a glass of wine – or maybe even a cigarette at the kitchen table.

 Watch Kaia Gerber and Emily Ratajkowski discuss the book below.